 As a result of a dispute resolution proceeding, either the applicant will prevail (in which case the application can proceed to the next relevant stage), or the objector will prevail (in which case either the application will proceed no further or the application will be bound to a contention resolution procedure).
-In the event of multiple objections, an applicant must prevail in all dispute resolution proceedings concerning the application to proceed to the next relevant stage.
-Applicants will be notified by the DRSP(s) of the results of dispute resolution proceedings.
+In the event of multiple objections, an applicant must prevail in all dispute resolution proceed to the next relevant stage.
+Application to proceed to the DRSP(s) of the results of dispute resolution proceedings.